Birth of Carlo Bugatti

 The Type 28 was only built as a prototype in 1921, but the large number of patents that were applied for paved the way for all subsequent Bugatti developments, especially the three-liter, eight-cylinder engine that appeared in this form for the first time.
 The chassis not only provided the basis for the design of the Royale, but also paved the way for all subsequent Bugatti touring cars.

 An upgraded version of the small Type 13 with 16 valves was produced for the 1921 racing season.
 The technical enhancements helped Bugatti to win the top four spots: Friederich finished ahead of de Vizcaya, Baccoli and Marco at an average speed of 116 km/h.
 From that point on, the 16-valve Type 13 was nicknamed the “Brescia”.

 The Type 29/30 was Bugatti’s first eight-cylinder race car.
-With a two-litre displacement, three valves per cylinder and an overhead camshaft, the engine achieved a power output of around 80 hp.
+With a two-liter displacement, three valves per cylinder and an overhead camshaft, the engine achieved a power output of around 80 PS.
 The car was fitted with hydraulic brakes and boasted a revolutionary shape strongly reminiscent of a cigar.

 Second place at the Strasbourg Grand Prix

 In 1922, the French Grand Prix took place right on Bugatti’s doorstep.
 This was the first time Bugatti entered the main Grand Prix rather than the voiturettes race.
 Bugatti had high hopes that his revolutionary “cigars” would perform strongly.
 De Vizcaya achieved a respectable second place.
 The race was won by Felice Nazzaro in a Fiat GP car.